Timotej979/U-Net-Water-Land-Segmentation/README.md

 ## References

-[1] Bovcon, B., & Kristan, M. (2021).
-WaSR--A Water Segmentation and Refinement Maritime Obstacle Detection Network.
-IEEE Transactions on Cybernetics
+[1] B. Bovcon and M. Kristan.
+Wasr–a water segmentation and refinement maritime obstacle detection network.
+IEEE Transactions on Cybernetics.

-[2] Bovcon, B., Muhovič, J., Perš, J., & Kristan, M. (2019).
-The MaSTr1325 dataset for training deep USV obstacle detection models.
-2019 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS)
+[2] B. Bovcon, J. Muhoviˇc, J. Perˇs, and M. Kristan.
+The mastr1325 dataset for training deep usv obstacle detection models.
+In 2019 IEEE/RSJ International Conference on

-[3] Bovcon, B., Muhovič, J., Vranac, D., Mozetič, D., Perš, J., & Kristan, M. (2021).
-MODS -- A USV-oriented object detection and obstacle segmentation benchmark.
-IEEE Transactions on Intelligent Transportation Systems.
+Intelligent Robots and Systems (IROS), pages 3431–3438.
+IEEE, 2019.

+[3] B. Bovcon, J. Perˇs, M. Kristan, et al. Stereo obstacle detection for unmanned surface vehicles by imu-assisted semantic segmentation.
+Robotics and Autonomous Systems, 104:1–13, 2018.

+[4] G. Jocher, A. Chaurasia, and J. Qiu.
+Ultralytics YOLO, Jan.
+2023.

+[5] D. M ̈uller, I. Soto-Rey, and F. Kramer.
+Towards a guideline for evaluation metrics in medical image segmentation.
+BMC Research Notes, 15(1):210, 2022.

+[6] J. Redmon, S. Divvala, R. Girshick, and A. Farhadi.
+You only look once: Unified, real-time object detection.
+In Proceedings of the IEEE conference on computer vision and pattern recognition, pages 779–788, 2016.

+[7] O. Ronneberger, P. Fischer, and T. Brox.
+U-net: Convolutional networks for biomedical image segmentation.
+In Medical Image Computing and Computer-Assisted Intervention–
+MICCAI 2015: 18th International Conference, Munich, Germany, October 5-9, 2015, Proceedings, Part III 18, pages 234–241.
+Springer, 2015.

+[8] A. A. Taha, A. Hanbury, and O. A. J. del Toro.
+A formal method for selecting evaluation metrics for image segmentation.
+In 2014 IEEE international conference on image processing (ICIP), pages 932–936.
+IEEE, 2014.

+[9] Z. Wang, E. Wang, and Y. Zhu.
+Image segmentation evaluation: a survey of methods.
+Artificial Intelligence Review, 53:5637–5674, 2020.

+[10] L. ˇZust and M. Kristan.
+Learning maritime obstacle detection from weak annotations by scaffolding.
+In Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision, pages 955–964, 2022.